Ginga1402/Travego_Travellers/README.md

 i.
 Truncate the table passenger and comment on the number of rows in the table (explain if required).

 j.
 Delete the table passenger from the database.

+## The SQL queries for the questions asked above are provided in the Travego Travellers Solution.sql File.